The exclusion process involves evaluating whether the bidder has committed any offences that would lead them to be excluded from the bidding process.

 Any bidder which has been found to have breached, or has admitted breaching, these Regulations must be excluded from the procurement process for a period of three years.
 This is unless it can demonstrate to you that it has taken appropriate remedial steps.
 The Scottish Government regards blacklisting or the compiling of a blacklist as totally unacceptable.
 Blacklisting refers to the practice of systematically denying individuals employment, who would otherwise be able to be employed, on the basis of information, accurate or not, held in some type of database.

 For some specific services you should avoid duplicating information which is collected by and is available from regulatory bodies.
-This can be achieved through the development of Memoranda of Understanding and regular discussions between the organisation and the regulatory bodies.
+This can be achieved through the development of Memoranda of Understanding and regular discussions between the Organisation and the regulatory bodies.

-Contract Managers/Contract Management Officers should present information gained through contract management in regular reports to senior managers.
+Contract Managers/ Contract Management Officers should present information gained through contract management in regular reports to senior managers.
 In order to fulfil their role, they should:

 Further examples can be found in the Management Information document.

-Sustainability outcomes, for example Fair Work Practices, must be an integral element of the contract and supplier management process.
+Sustainable Procurement outcomes, for example Fair Work Practices, must be an integral element of the contract and supplier management process.
 They should be included as a standard agenda item at supplier review meetings and considered alongside all other contract management matters.

 It is important to ensure monitoring includes the use of any agency or sub-contractor workers throughout the duration of the contract.
-This will include any new members joining the workforce engaged on the contract delivery.
+This will include any new members joining the workforce engaged on the contract's delivery.

 Contract management arrangements should identify what happens when the contract is not being delivered as agreed or, the agreed quality standards are not being met.